mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

 .. important::

-  Support for Mattermost Server v5.31 `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`_ will come to the end of its life cycle on October 15, 2021.
+  Support for Mattermost Server v5.31 `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`_ has come to the end of its life cycle as of October 15, 2021.
 Upgrading to Mattermost Server v5.37 `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`_ or later is required.

 Upgrading to the Latest Version
 -------------------------------